Jan

 Change Number 1: Saxon –> to Math U See

-The other reason I switched to Saxon was because I thought MUS wasn’t covering some of the side subjects as well such as money, time, and measurement type of activities.
-In this area I agree that Saxon does cover these topics well.
+The other reason I originally switched to Saxon was because I thought MUS wasn’t covering some of the side subjects as well such as money, time, and measurement type of activities as well as we needed.
+Saxon does cover these topics well.
 However with the instruction time it was taking me to get through 3 different levels of math I found myself skipping some of those parts just so we could get through math and onto the rest of our day.
-Considering that was why I choose it to begin with, it didn’t make much sense to keep going.
-I decided it would be easier for me to add those things in on my own…and so…
+Considering that was why I choose it to begin with, add to that the fact that I was having to re-explain the Saxon lessons so my kids could understand them, it just didn’t make much sense to keep going.

 math